 One of the reasons why YouTube, TikTok, and Instagram are highly popular among Gen Z is the fact that this generation is not just about consuming content, they are also content creators themselves.

 According to eMarketer, Snapchat is currently the platform with the most monthly Gen Z active users, 44.5 million.
 However, only 6.27% of our respondents said they use Snapchat the most, which reveals that although lot of Gen Z uses Snap, they spend little time on this platform compared to others.

 Gen Zers want to see brands that speak their language, and not just try to mimic it.
 Companies can use influencers to build trust on social media, but it’s important to choose those who speak their language and can form an authentic connection with them.

 At the same time, Gen Z is smart, unforgiving, and diverse.
 And they expect brands to understand all of these things about them.
 In that sense, Gen Z will smell “wokevertising” from miles away and won’t accept performative actions.

 1. Gen Z likes ads that are…

-With Gen Z, it’s all about trust.
+With Gen Z, it’s all about trust, and here’s a resource on how to build it.
 They can spot whether a brand is authentic from a mile away, so make sure your advertising aligns with your brand values.